 Since then I’ve worked with incredible artists and even won a Broadway World award, so now I call myself an “Award-winning bilingual, Haitian-American actress” because well, it sounds long.
 Although I love comedy and my only sister calls me “the funny one” I also really love drama.

-Nhadya's beloved roles include Beneatha Younger in A Raisin in the Sun, a dream role that won her Broadway World's “Best Featured Actress in a Play" award.
-TV/Film credits include Mr. Robot, "Dorothy" on Orange is the New Black, "Monique" on Spike Lee's She's Gotta Have It and "Mindy" opposite Connie Britton on Showtime’s Golden Globe nominated comedy SMILF.
+My favorite roles so far include Beneatha in A Raisin in the Sun, "Dorothy" in Orange is the New Black, "Monique" in Spike Lee's She's Gotta Have It and "Mindy" opposite Connie Britton on Showtime’s Golden Globe nominated comedy SMILF.